-Rep. Scott admits her House Bill 231 that would outlaw natural hair discrimination will be an uphill battle, but when it comes to protecting what you were born with it’s a task she says is worth fighting for.
+Rep. Scott admits House Bill 33, prefiled as House Bill 231, would outlaw natural hair discrimination will be an uphill battle, but when it comes to protecting what you were born with it’s a task she says is worth fighting for.

 “Natural hair is the way it grows out of your scalp,” Rep. Scott said.
 “This is a way for us to also say to businesses to industries, accept people for who they are because they actually reflect people that you’re wanting to serve.”